RIKEN-RCCS/lens3/doc/admin-guide.md

 ## Load-Balanced Setting

-Muxes can be run on multiple hosts, and a reverse-proxy will distribute accesses to Muxes.
-In contrast, Adm service is single.
-In multiple Muxes setting, firewall settings shall be fixed.
-The port range of communication for both Muxes and MinIO's on hosts must be open to Adm, since Adm accesses both Muxes and MinIO's.
+Mux's can be run on multiple hosts, and a reverse-proxy will distribute accesses to Mux's.
+In contrast, Api service is single.
+In multiple Muxs setting, firewall settings shall be fixed.
+The port range of communication for both Mux's and MinIO's on hosts must be open to Api, since Api accesses both Mux's and MinIO's.

 ## RANDOM MEMO